labscript-suite/labscript-suite/docs/source/building_docs/docs_comitting.rst

 Making a PR
 -----------

-The general steps for creating the PR are outlined in :doc:` here </contributing>`.
+The general steps for creating the PR are outlined in :doc:`here <contributing>`.
 When making PRs with documentation changes, a few extra checks are required.
 In particular, it is a good idea to locally build the documentation as described :doc:`here <docs_build>`.
 If you cannot build locally, the docs will be built automatically for your PR by Read the Docs and can be viewed there (described below).